 Where: Berryville, VA

 The whole family can enjoy hours of farm fun for visitors of all ages.
-Get lost in the corn maze, watch piggies race, pick out a pumpkin, visit farm animals and check out the goat walk, whiz down slides, romp in the play yard.
+Get lost in the corn maze, pick out a pumpkin, watch piggies race, bounce around, visit farm animals and check out the goat walk, whiz down slides, romp in the play yard.
 Admission covers all of those activities and even more.
 Plan on lunch from the Feed Trough and stock up on fresh farm goods from the Food Stall.